• Skip to primary navigation

 • Do not attempt moving the fish - it will naturally release from the pan.

-How to get crispy pan-cooked fish?
+How do you get crispy pan-cooked fish?

 • Get the pan hot before adding anything to it.